MathsandDataNYU/web/content/seminar.md

 #### <a name="tropp"></a> Joel Tropp: Sketchy Decisions: Low-rank matrix optimization with optimal storage

-onvex matrix optimization problems with low-rank solutions play a fundamental role in signal processing, statistics, and related disciplines.
+Convex matrix optimization problems with low-rank solutions play a fundamental role in signal processing, statistics, and related disciplines.
 These problems are difficult to solve because of the cost of maintaining the matrix decision variable, even though the low-rank solution has few degrees of freedom.
 This talk presents the first algorithm that provably solves these problems using optimal storage.
 The algorithm produces high-quality solutions to large problem instances that, previously, were intractable.

 Joint with Volkan Cevher, Roarke Horstmeyer, Quoc Tran-Dinh, Madeleine Udell, and Alp Yurtsever.

+---

+#### <a name="strohmer"></a> Thomas Strohmer: Murder, Matrices, and Minima  - Adventures in Blind Deconvolution

+I will first describe how I once failed to catch a murderer (dubbed the "graveyard murderer" by the media), because I failed in solving a blind deconvolution problem.
+Here, blind deconvolution refers to the following problem: Assume we are given a function y which arises as the convolution of two unknown functions g and h.
+When and how is it possible to recover g and h from the knowledge of y?
+Blind deconvolution is a topic that pervades many areas of science and technology, including geophysics, astronomy, medical imaging, optics, and communications.
+Blind deconvolution is obviously ill-posed and even under additional assumptions this is a very difficult non-convex optimization problem which is full of undesirable local minima.
+I will present a host of new algorithms, accompanied with rigorous theory, that can efficiently solve the blind deconvolution problem in a range of different circumstances.
+The algorithms will include convex and non-convex algorithms, and even a suprisingly simple linear least squares approach.
+The mathematical framework behind our algorithms builds on tools from random matrix theory combined with recent advances in convex and non-convex optimization.

+Applications in image processing and the future Internet-of-Things will be described.
+Thus, while the graveyard murderer is still on the loose, recent progress in blind deconvolution may at least have positive impact on the Internet-of-Things.